jenjane118/ngs_tutorials/coursework_1.md

 ```bash
 /s/software/samtools/v1.9/bin/samtools fasta unmappedBQ.bam > unmappedBQ.fa
 ```
-Then I cut and pasted about 50 sequences into blastn window to evaluate the origin of the sequences.
+Then I cut and pasted 10 sequences from the fasta file into blastn window and searched on the nr/nt nucleotide database to evaluate the origin of the sequences.
+For 9 of the sequences Homo sapiens was the top hit, and for one of them, Pan troglodytes was the top hit (chimpanzee).
+I am assuming there was some contamination of the e coli sample by human DNA during purification or library construction.
+None of these 10 were e coli sequences.

 [blastn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp)